FAQ

 • An ACT score of 27

-• The upper 10% of their high school graduating class
+• Top 10% of their high school graduating class

 • Currently enrolled or transfer students:

-Though you must meet the above criteria, admission is not based solely on grades or scores.
-The Admissions Committee looks for evidence in the application of strong analytic and imaginative abilities.
-A good essay is an important consideration in the admission process.
+Though you must meet the above criteria to apply, admission is not based solely on grades or scores.
+The Admissions Committee looks for evidence in the application of fit and capability to thrive in our program.
+A good essay is an important consideration in the admission process, but is optional if you meet one of the above criteria.

 The Honors College offers students the opportunity to obtain an exceptional education in a small academic community within the larger University.
 The Honors curriculum is designed to offer a special interdisciplinary emphasis at each level of the student's academic career.
 UTA's Honors College is one of only six such institutions in the state of Texas.

-New Honors students must be advised by an Honors Advisor during their first semester at UTA, and are encouraged to be advised early in the semester, or they will lose their Honors status and privileges.
-There is no probationary period for students who fail to make and keep this appointment.
-All Honors students must maintain a 3.2 grade point average.
-Progress is reviewed each semester.
-If a student loses their Honors status, they must reapply to the Honors College if they wish to regain it.
+New Honors students must be advised by an Honors Advisor during their first semester at UTA, and are encouraged to be advised early in the semester, or they will be dismissed from the Honors College.
+All Honors students must maintain a 3.200 or better grade point average.
+Academic progress is reviewed each semester.

 Participation in the outstanding Honors academic program is the principal benefit.
 Some of the other tangible benefits are: Honors Degree, Sense of Community, Award-Winning Faculty, Small Class Size, Affordable Study Abroad Programs, Wide Range of Honors Courses, Honors Scholarships, Research Assistantships, Extended Library Privileges, Priority Registration, Honors Library and Computer Lab, Special Honors Events, Honors Designation on Transcript, Special Recognition at Graduation.